 "Although the vessel appears to have communication difficulties, the crew reported that the two men they spotted on board were safe and well."The NZDF launched the search-and-rescue mission at the request of the Rescue Coordination Centre New Zealand (RCCNZ), which received the distress signal.

 RCCNZ had also contacted the cruise ship Albatros, which was about 185km southwest of the stricken vessel, to divert its course and come to the aid of the fishing vessel.

-The Air Force's NH90 medium utility helicopters and the P-3K2 Orion surveillance aircraft have flown more than 200 flying hours on 16 search and rescue missions in New Zealand and the south west Pacific since January.Missions to the Pacific account for about 85 per cent of total hours flown on search and rescue operations.
+The Air Force's NH90 medium utility helicopters and the P-3K2 Orion surveillance aircraft flew around 230 hours on 18 search and rescue missions in New Zealand and the Pacific last year.

 This was a 56 per cent increase above the 147 flying hours recorded in 2015.